korlibs/blog.korge.org/posts/2020/2020-06-02-korge-tutorial-writing-2048-game-step-0.md

 ./gradlew runJvm
 ```

-To simplify game launch, I suggest you use Intellij's interface for running configurations.
+To simplify game launch, I suggest you use KorGE Forge's interface for running configurations.
 There is a special drop-down
-element at the top of the Intellij's window:
+element at the top of Forge's window:

 ![](/images/IMG_0104.jpeg)